imitelis/Full_Stack_Open_Exercises/part8/README.md

 ### 8.24: Subscriptions - client, part 1

-Start using subscriptions in the client, and subscribe to bookAdded.
+Start using subscriptions in the client, and subscribe to `bookAdded`.
 When new books are added, notify the user.
 Any method works.
 For example, you can use the [window.alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) function.

 ### 8.25: Subscriptions - client, part 2